-\introparagraph{Query semantics} CQs are evaluated over a database $D$ of relations that draw values from a domain $\dom$, such as $\R$.
+\introparagraph{Query semantics} CQs are evaluated over a database $D$ of relations that draw values from a domain $\dom$, such as $\N$.
 An \emph{output tuple} or query \emph{answer} to $Q$ is a mapping $\free(Q) \to \dom$ such that the first-order formula is satisfied.
-The set of all query answers is $Q(D)$ and we use $q \in Q(D)$ for a query answer.
-A semantic evaluation strategy to compute $Q(D)$ is to ($i$) materialize the Cartesian product of the $\ell$ relations, ($ii$) select the tuples that satisfy the equi-joins, and ($iii$) project on the $\vec{Z}$ attributes.
-A \emph{witness}~\cite{Cheney09provenance} of a query answer is a size-$\ell$ vector of input tuples, one from the relation of each atom, that can join to produce the answer.
+The set of all query answers is $Q(D)$, and we use $q \in Q(D)$ for a query answer.
+A semantic evaluation strategy to compute $Q(D)$ is to ($i$) materialize the Cartesian product of the $\ell$ relations, ($ii$) select tuples that satisfy the equi-joins, and ($iii$) project on the $\vec{Z}$ attributes.
+A \emph{witness}~\cite{buneman01provenance} of a query answer is a size-$\ell$ vector of input tuples, one from the relation of each atom, that can join to produce the answer.
 We denote the set of witnesses of an answer $q$ by $\witness(q)$.
-For full CQs, we can equivalently represent an answer by $\witness(q)$, which is unique.
+For full CQs, we can equivalently represent an answer by its unique witness.

-\introparagraph{Join trees} Every CQ is associated with a hypergraph with the variables forming the nodes and the atoms forming the hyperedges.
+\introparagraph{Join trees} A CQ is associated with a hypergraph where variables form the nodes and atoms form the hyperedges.
 We say that a CQ is \emph{acyclic} if its hypergraph is alpha-acyclic~\cite{baron16acyclic}, which means that we can construct a \emph{join tree}.
-A join tree is a rooted tree where the atoms (relations) are the nodes and the \emph{running intersection property} holds: For every variable $x$, all tree nodes whose corresponding atoms contain $x$ must form a connected subtree.
-The acyclicity of a CQ can be tested and a corresponding join tree can be constructed in linear time in the size of the query by the well-known GYO reduction \cite{graham79gyo,tarjan84acyclic,yu79gyo}.
+A join tree is a rooted tree where the atoms form the nodes and the \emph{running intersection property} holds: For every variable $x$, all tree nodes containing $x$ form a connected subtree.
+The acyclicity of a CQ can be tested, and a corresponding join tree can be constructed in linear time in the query size by the GYO reduction \cite{tarjan84acyclic,yu79gyo}.
 A CQ that is not acyclic is called \emph{cyclic}.
-The diameter of a CQ $Q$, denoted by $\diam(Q)$, is the diameter of its hypergraph.
+The diameter $\diam(Q)$ of a CQ $Q$ is the diameter of its hypergraph.